Linkedin for Business – Building Your Brand

 LinkedIn is becoming a growing source for brands to publish and share highly readable content.
 Ask yourself what do you want to post?
 The list of content topics is near limitless, so you’ll need to focus your content strategy on what the audience is talking about.

 Useful posts will help you to gain keyword rankings for your target keywords.
-Use content that is useful, trendy and with
+Use content that is useful, trendy and with a

 The best way to grow your audience and keep your followers is to provide them with value by posting articles or company updates on a regular basis.
 LinkedIn recommends at least once per weekday.
 In addition to appearing on your Company Page, your posts appear in each of your followers’ news feeds.